Horse race with jockeys in front of the MGM Grand

 The Cheltenham Festival is the pinnacle of the jumps season in the UK and Ireland.
 A magical maze winds its way through Prestbury Park – it’s the job of the nags, NAPs and NBs to navigate it as safely and as quickly as possible.

-Don’t forget to visit the BetMGM Cheltenham Festival Hub for all the latest odds, offers and tips as well as trainer and jockey profiles, race day history and more.
+Don’t forget to visit the BetMGM Cheltenham Festival Hub for all the latest odds, offers and tips as well as race day profiles and more.

 You can watch every Cheltenham Festival race right here on BetMGM thanks to our live horse racing streaming service.

-Be sure to keep up to date with all the action, reaction, talking points and odds with us each day via X and by visiting our dedicated Cheltenham Festival Hub.
+Be sure to keep up to date with all the action, reaction, talking points and odds with us each day via by visiting our dedicated Cheltenham Festival Hub and our social media channels:

 On television, the biggest racing festival of the year gets most of its airtime on terrestrial TV in the UK with the first five races of each day broadcast on ITV.